 Grade Appeal Policy:

-If you feel you deserve a better grade on an assignment, you can appeal your grade in writing.
+If you feel you deserve a better grade on an assignment or exam, you can appeal your grade in writing.
 Written grade appeals will only be accepted within 7 days of you receiving the grade.
 The appeal should clearly explain why you feel you deserve a higher grade.
 I will never lower your grade due to an appeal, but I may or may not raise your grade depending on your justification.

 The exams in general will include questions relating to concepts, definitions, analysis and design.
 You are strongly urged to solve the problems at the end of each chapter.
 You should not be surprised to find some questions similar to these problems in the various exams.